edouardpoitras/osm-geo-mapper/README.md

 `radius` is the chosen radius for the original fetching of data (if `OSMGeoMapper::from_address` or `OSMGeoMapper::from_lat_lon` was used).

-If you wanted to get the GeoTile at the real-world lat/lon of -75.6903082/45.4211063, you would use the following method call - `OSMGeoMapper::get_real(45.4211063, -75.6903082)`.
+If you wanted to get the GeoTile(s) at the real-world lat/lon of -75.6903082/45.4211063, you would use the following method call - `OSMGeoMapper::get_real(45.4211063, -75.6903082)`.
 Note that granularity is only to 6 decimal places.
 The method call above is the same as `OSMGeoMapper::get(45421106, -75690308)`

-You can also get GeoTiles directly from the `OSMGeoMapper.data_structure` field (once read-locked) like this: `data_structure.get(geo_types::Coordinate { x: -7569031, y: 4542111 })`
+You can also get GeoTile(s) directly from the `OSMGeoMapper.data_structure` field (once read-locked) like this: `data_structure.get(geo_types::Coordinate { x: -7569031, y: 4542111 })`

 You can convert to/from real and OSMGeoMapper coordinates using the following helper functions: `osm_geo_mapper::operations::to_tile_scale(f64) -> i32` and `osm_geo_mapper::operations::from_tile_scale(i32) -> f64`.